bharathirajatut/ionic4/push-notification-android-example/README.md

 Coming soon.

-## Downnload APK
+## Download APK

 Get the APK and test it on your Android Device.

 <a href="https://github.com/bharathirajatut/ionic4/blob/master/push-notification-android-example/app-debug.apk">APK</a>

 <b>Note: You can download this apk and test it on your device.
-This apk is not harmful and it is not stealing any info.
+This apk is not harmful and it is not stealing any of your private info.
 If you wanna try, please download install on your device.
-And you can try this without any worries.</b>
+And you can try this without any worries.
+The data captured by this apk is mentined below.</b>

 <b>Tested Device:</b>
 Moto G4 Plus

-## Used Plugin in APK
+## Plugins Used in APK

 1. Phonegap Push
 2. Storage